AndriiYelieva/certify-portal/README.md

 ## Preview

-You can view the live demo site at this link:  ([My Bike] (https://andriiyelieva.github.io/certify-portal/)).
+You can view the live demo site at this link:  ([Certify portal](https://andriiyelieva.github.io/certify-portal/)).

 ## Technologies Used